MTareqAzim/rg353m-godot/emulationstation/README.md

 # Emulation Station Files
 Emulation Station checks the file `es_systems.cfg` to know what systems are used.
 But if you edit this file, it no longer gets updated when the respective OS pushes an update.
 Instead, you can create an extension to this config with the name `es_systems_name.cfg`.
-So you just need to drop `es_systems_godot.cfg` into the `emulationstation/` folder.
+So you just need to drop `es_systems_godot.cfg` into the `emulationstation/` folder for JelOS.
+For ArkOS, you need to add the `es_systems.cfg` directly into the `~/.emulationstation/` folder, the one in the ark home folder.
+This will override the default one, but not overwrite it.

 ## Extension File Configuration
 ```